marialyk77/Global_Unicorn_Landscape/README.md

 - Valuation: Total and average by year, industry, and location.

-- ROI: Calculated as (Valuation - Funding) / Funding.

-- FTV: Funding-to-Valuation ratio, showing how much valuation is created per $1 of funding.
+- Valuation Multiple:  Calculated as Valuation ÷ Funding.
+Shows how much valuation is created per $1 of funding — a startup-focused alternative to traditional ROI.

 - YoY Growth: Year-over-year valuation growth at the industry level.